 UNIQA International AG manages the international activities of the Group.
 This entity is also responsible for the ongoing monitoring and analysis of the international target markets and for acquisitions and post-merger integration.

-In October 2014, the rating agency Standard & Poor’s confirmed the rating of UNIQA Insurance Group AG as “A-”.
+In 2015, the rating agency Standard & Poor’s confirmed the rating of UNIQA Insurance Group AG as “A–”.
 The ratings of UNIQA Österreich Versicherungen AG and the Group’s reinsurer, UNIQA Re AG in Switzerland, also remained “A”.
-UNIQA Versicherung AG in Liechtenstein was rated for the first time and received an “A-”.
-The rating of the UNIQA supplementary capital bond continues to be “BBB”.
-The outlook for all the companies is considered by Standard & Poor’s to be “stable”.
+UNIQA Versicherung AG in Liechtenstein received an “A–”.
+Standard & Poor’s rates the outlook for all the companies as stable.
+The rating of the UNIQA subordinated capital bond continues to be “BBB”.

 Companies included in the IFRS consolidated financial statements

-In addition to UNIQA Insurance Group AG, UNIQA’s 2014 consolidated financial statements include 53 Austrian and 70 international companies.
-A total of 27 affiliated companies whose influence on a true and fair presentation of the financial position, financial performance and cash flows was immaterial were not included in the consolidated financial statements.
-In add-ition, nine Austrian companies were recognised as associates using equity method accounting.
-Seven associates were of minor importance, and shares held in these companies are recognised at fair value.
+In addition to UNIQA Insurance Group AG, UNIQA’s 2015 consolidated financial statements also include 56 Austrian and 67 international companies.
+A total of 23 affiliated companies whose influence on an accurate presentation of the actual financial status of the assets, financial position and profitability was insignificant were not included in the consolidated financial statements.
+In addition, eight Austrian companies and one foreign company were valued according to the equity method as associates.
+Five associates were of minor importance.